MungaSoftwiz/terminal-screen/README.md

 ![an image of the project's demo on YouTube](assets/images/youtube-demo.png)

+# Interview Answers

+In addition to the technical aspects of this project, I’ve also answered a few questions in an interview format to provide deeper insights into my computing interests and the person I would most like to meet.
+You can read the full interview answers [here](./docs/Interview-Answers.pdf).

 ---

 ### Below are the links to the proposal and corresponding UML Diagrams: